 Marshal's Portrait of Hampton.

-There are two distinct portraits of Gov. Hampton.
-The one issued by the "Hampton Portrait Company," of Charleston, S. C., is engraved in line by MARSHALL, and will be of imposing appearance, and life-size.
+There are two distinct portraits of Gov. HAMPTON.
+The one issued by the "Hampton Portrait Company," of Charleston, S. C., is enposing appearance, and life-size.
 There is also a print out representing the Governor.
-We a print our representing the Gevernor.
-We suggest that our people wait and see both pictures, before choosing which they will have.
+We suggest that our people wait and see both pic-tures, before choosing which they will have.

 Marshall's famous engravings are attracting unusual attention.
-The superb large line engraving of Washington, from Stuart's celebrated oil portrait in the Boston Atheuæum-a plate valued at ten thousand dollars-when originally brought out about ten years ago, at once placed brought out about ten years ago, at once placed Mr. Marshall in the very front rank of engravers, ancient or modern, meeting, both in Europe and America, the most extravagant encomiums of artists, critics, and men of judgment.
+The superb large line engra-ving of Washington, from Suart's celebrated oil portrait in the Boston Athenseum-a plate valued at ten thousand dollars-when originally brought out about ten years ago, at once placed Mr. Marshall in the very front rank of engravers, ancient or modern, meeting, both in Europe and America, the most extravagant encomiums of artists, critics, and men of judgment.
 It was even selected for exhibition at the French Academy of Design, an hoper accorded to none but the very highest works of art.
-It is, moreover-the best, indeed the only satisfactory, portrait of Washington that exists, and is the acknowledged standard "household engraving" of him.
-The late Edward Everett said of it: "The magnificent engraving of Stuart's head of Washing ton.
+It is, moreover-the best, indeed the only satisfactory, portrait the best, indeed the only satisfactory, portrait of Washington that exists, and is the acknowledged standard "household engraving" of him.
+The late Edward Everett said of it: "The magnificent engraving of Stuart's head of Washington.
 It is truly a superb work."
-Bancroft, the historian, writes: "I have been fer some years a collector of the many different engravings of the portraits of Washington.
+Bancroft, the historian, writes: "I have been for some years a collector of the many different engravings of the portraits of Washington.
 This is beyond comparison the best of them all-the only one that is perfectly satisfactory."
-Mr. George S. Hillard, the well known art critic, says: "Were it the head of some unknown persays: "Were it the head of some unknown per-son, a lover of art would be glad to have a copy of the engraving for its rare intrinsic merits, and every American should be ready to make some sacrifice in other ways in order to possess so satisfactory a representation of Washington."
-Marshall's R. E. Lee, just out, is a wonderful work, and in a few days his "Gov. Hampton" will go to the people of South Carolina and the country, a noble tribute to a great leader, who conquers by his high character and by peaceful means, not by the sword. - News and Courier.
+Mr. beyond comparison the best of them all-the only one that is perfectly satisfactory."
+Mr. George S. Hillard, the well known art critic, says: "Were it the head of some unknown person, a lover of art would be glad to have a copy of the engraving for its rare intrinsic merits, and every American should be ready to make some sacrifice in other ways in order to possess some sacrifice in other ways in order to possess so satisfactory a representation of Washington."
+Marshall's R. E. Lee, just out, is a wonderful work, and in a few days his "Gov. Hampton" will go to the people of South Carolina and the country, a neble tribute to a great leader, who conquers by his high character and by peaceful means, not by the sword.-News and Courier.

-And from the Columbia Register the accom
+And from the Columbia Register the accom-